jmandel/air-quality/README.md

 ## Features

+- 📤 Dedicated uploader page (`upload.html`) that relays SSE data from the local AIR-1 device to the server
+- 👀 Lightweight viewer at `/` with curated defaults, live charts, and inline sensor selection (no modal hopping)
-- 📊 Real-time sensor data streaming via Server-Sent Events (SSE)
+- 📡 Server-Sent Events (SSE) for both ingestion and playback
-- 🌐 **Remote access mode** - View real-time data from anywhere (see [REMOTE_ACCESS.md](REMOTE_ACCESS.md))
-- 💾 SQLite database for persistent storage
+- 💾 SQLite storage with deduplication and minute-level aggregation for long-term history
-- 📈 Live charts with historical data visualization
-- 📥 CSV export
-- 🔧 Configurable retention policy
-- 🔄 Automatic deduplication (prevents redundant data from multiple tabs)
-- 🔒 HTTPS proxy for mixed content issues
+- 🔁 Automatic cleanup of raw readings after seven days while keeping aggregates
-- ⚡ Built with Bun, TypeScript, and React
+- ⚡ Built with Bun and TypeScript (no separate build step)

 ## Quick Start